sufriok/RestApiFilm/README.md

 # RestApiFilm
-Rest API with Laravel 5.8
+Rest API with Laravel 5.8 and passport:7.5.1